 10. Lightning (1988)

 A sci-fi book with some perplexing twists and turns.
-Lightning is one of the most famous from Dean Koontz.
+Lightning is one of the most famous by Dean Koontz.